Emma Rice’s adaptation of Emily Brontë’s Wuthering Heights is to tour the UK and stream online.

 Music will be performed by Sid Goldsmith, Nadine Lee and Renell Shaw.

 The tour will open in October 2021 at the Bristol Old Vic where the show will also stream to at home audiences between 3 and 6 November.
-Tickets for in-person performances at Bristol are on sale now here with live stream tickets on sale soon.
+Tickets for in-person and online performances at Bristol are on sale now here.

 The show will then move on to York’s Theatre Royal before heading to London’s National Theatre in 2022.
 Further venues confirmed for the tour include Theatre Royal Nottingham, The Lowry, Sunderland Empire and Edinburgh Kings Theatre.

 Rescued from the Liverpool docks as a child, Heathcliff is adopted by the Earnshaws and taken to live at Wuthering Heights.
 He finds a kindred spirit in Catherine Earnshaw and a fierce love ignites.
 When forced apart, a brutal chain of events is unleashed.

 The show features set and costume design by Vicki Mortimer; sound and video by Simon Baker; composition by Ian Ross; movement and choreography by Etta Murfitt and lighting design by Jai Morjaria.

 Emma Rice said: “I loved Wuthering Heights with a passion as a teenager.
 I thought it was a love story, a wild romance.
 I now find little love within its pages, but these multi layered readings are what makes it such a fascinating story.